Evan-sudo/Light4GS/README.md

 ```
 ### ‼️ Note:

--To ensure valid masked convolution under the checkerboard context, we set all HexPlane dimensions in ./arguments to be multiples of 4.
+- To ensure valid masked convolution under the checkerboard context, we set all HexPlane dimensions in ./arguments to be multiples of 4.

--The pruning iteration should also be later than the iteration at which the Gaussians stop densifying.
+- The pruning iteration should also be later than the iteration at which the Gaussians stop densifying.

 ## 🚀 Training